matthewashton-k/security-cam-server/README.md

 **ROUTES**\
 GET /login\
-POST /new_video\
 GET /assets/video.mp4/password (click on a link shown in the index page)\
 GET /logout \
 GET / (shows all the videos stored on the server)
 POST /upload (for uploading encrypted videos)
+<br> POST /delete video

 TODOS:
-1. Fest a route for deleting files, or auto-deleting files after a certain amount of time
+1. Test a route for deleting files, or auto-deleting files after a certain amount of time.
-2. Delete deprecated endpoints after thouroughly testing the upload endpoint
+2. Delete deprecated endpoints after thouroughly testing the upload endpoint.